Yixuan-Chen0614/webpage-main/_pages/about.md

   - /about.html
 ---

-Hi, this is Wenqian Yin's personal homepage.
+Hi, this is Yixuan Chen's personal homepage.

 ## A short introduction
 I am currently pursuing the Ph.D degree in the Department of Electrical and Electronic Engineering, The University of Hong Kong.
 My supervisor is [Dr. Yunhe Hou](https://www.eee.hku.hk/people/yhhou/).